milomedia/tilix/_posts/2019-03-10-event-journal-emobility-summit-malta.md

 Other OEMs participating in the event included Porsche, Volkswagen and Nissan and start-ups Uniti EV and Fenris Motorcycles.

-Christina Bu, Norwegian EV Association Secretary General gave a keynote that outlined how Norway’s mass market adoption of EVs is progressing.
+Norwegian EV Association Secretary General, Christina Bu, gave a keynote that outlined how Norway’s mass market adoption of EVs is progressing.
 More than 40% of new cars sold are fully electric and this number continues to grow.

 Christina also considered China’s position as the world leader in EV production and how the European market is in their sights.